Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

 .. seealso::

-   For more information on unit testing, see :ref:`integration-test-contract`.
+   For more information on testing, see :ref:`integration-test-contract`.